joaobcpatricio/CppNotebook/Notebook/EmbeddedSW/QA1.md

 ### Thread vs Process

-A **Process** is a program under execution running in seperate memory spaces, whereas a **thread** is a segment of a process, that shares information with other threads while containing its registers, counters, etc. .
+A **Process** is a program under execution running in separate memory spaces, whereas a **thread** is a segment of a process, that shares information with other threads while containing its registers, counters, etc. .

 ### Interrupt latency?